Our tip will be online shortly. Please check back soon.

 With three Cheltenham runs under his belt, he has solid course form: a win on Trials Day in 2016 in the Classic Novices’ Hurdle by an impressive seven lengths; the aforementioned second place in the Neptune Novices’ Hurdle; and a close fourth in the Champion Bumper in 2015 where he was denied a clear run and stayed on all the way to the line.
 The galloping track will help, as will the extra emphasis placed on stamina.
 Versatile groundwise, he was won on Good to Soft, Soft and Heavy, and has put in two strong performances on Good (both at this course).

-Available Non Runner No Bet with a number of firms, he also holds an entry into the Stayers’ Hurdle (formerly the World Hurdle), but this looks his most likely race, despite trainer Alan King having previously said he would look to step him up in trip to three miles.
-The way the race has cut up means this is far from a vintage Champion Hurdle, with Faugheen extremely short in the market, despite having last been seen on the track in January 2016 and missing the Irish Champion Hurdle due to a reported tweaked muscle.
-Even if he makes the race, it remains to be seen if he is the same force of old.
+Available Non Runner No Bet with a number of firms, this looks his most likely race, despite trainer Alan King having previously said he would look to step him up in trip to three miles.
+The way the race has cut up means this is far from a vintage Champion Hurdle, with the last two winners of the contest, Annie Power and Faugheen both notable absentees.

 The Champion Hurdle betting trends are as follows: